mikosoft83/pithy_screen_menu_system/README.md

 __For each item__ you can use the preconfigured action on encoder change (the dropdown labeled "What to do on change") or you can type in your own code.
 The fields will expand when you click "Advanced settings".
 If you want to __modify one of the preconfigured actions__, first select the desired action in the dropdown and then select "Custom service call".
 After that you can edit the fields under "Advanced settings".

+Here are the possible menu item types and what they do:
+* 1: **Display value** - only show a value of a sensor, do nothing
+* 2: **Submenu** - if you press the encoder on this menu item, you will enter the submenu.
+Pressing the side button returns one level up.
+* 3: **Continuous setting** - set sensor that has a continuous range of values (such as thermostat, volume, blinds position etc.).
+Pressing the encoder will enter set mode and every turn of encoder will immediately change the value of the sensor.
+Pressing the encoder or side button will exist the set mode.
+This is best used with devices that can handle rapid value changes well, e.g. volume settings on a media player, color of a bulb, etc. _Not recommended for example for relay controlled blinds since the relay will be working too hard_.
+* 4: **Toggle** - change value of a binary sensor.
+Same as above but only has two states, ON or OFF.
+* 5: **Action button** - if you press the encoder on this menu item an action will be called.
+Can be any homeassistant service, script or automation.
+It's also possible to pass data (see [ESPHome docs on how to call HA services](https://esphome.io/components/api.html#homeassistant-service-action) )
+* 6: **Continuous setting with confirmation** - same as continuous setting (number 3) but the value won't be changed on every encoder turn.
+To set the value encoder needs to be pressed again.
+Pushing the side button will exit set mode without setting the value.

 __If you need help with the meaning of each setting__ hover your mouse over each label.
 You'll get a tooltip with some (hopefully) useful information.
-Also please refer to chapters 2.1 and 2.3 for definiton of menu functions and an explainer on the definiton of range for continuous value sensors.

 Once you're happy with your menu click __Create config__.
 Two text fields will be populated, one with ESPHome YAML config and the other with Home Assistant template sensor config.